kinkuroai/CupcakeBot/README.md

 # CupcakeBot
 A Discord bot for my personal use.

 I made this bot for the sole purpose of using it on my own small server and to learn more about Python.
 I also wanted to share it here just in case there are new people who want to get into making their own Discord bots.
-Take note that this is a very basic Discord bot without all the advenced programming shenanigans since it's mainly focused to have beginners like myself know that it is simple as it can be.
+Take note that this is a very basic Discord bot without all the advanced programming shenanigans since it's mainly focused to have beginners like myself know that it is simple as it can be.

 This bot was made using the amazing [Discord.py API](https://github.com/Rapptz/discord.py).